Activity-based costing (ABC) - What is the activity-based costing method?

 Activity-based costing (ABC) is a method of assigning operational costs within a company to the products or services the company sells.

 Pricing your products is an important aspect of your business.
 Read more on our blog about how to boost your profits using pricing strategies.

-This method of costing recognises all aspects of the business and assigns costs accordingly.
 The ABC method takes overhead and indirect costs, and links them to related goods and services.

 The ABC method is most commonly used in the manufacturing sector as it is easier and more logical to find the total cost of all activities required to make a product.

 Many companies use the cost of goods sold (COGS) as a factor to price their products.
 However, this method of determining how much it costs to make a product does not directly allocate overhead to the products.

 How does activity-based costing work?

 In this section, I have provided step-by-step instructions on how to use activity-based costing, along with an in-depth example.

 To use the ABC method, you will first have to understand how to assign costs to activities.

 For example, let’s say your company makes 2 products, backpacks, and purses.
 Let’s say the overhead/indirect costs you are trying to allocate amounts to £1 million.
 These are overhead or indirect costs, such as equipment depreciation, manufacturing, or employee salaries.